ewolff/microservices-primer/manuscript/chapter2.md

 method calls.
 This enables the use of smaller services.

-To clearly distinguish these services from Microservices it is sensible to use an alternative term for them like "Nanoservices" for this approach.
-Ultimately these services offer neither the isolation of Microservices nor their independent deployment
+To clearly distinguish these services from Microservices it is sensible to use an alternative term like "Nanoservices" for this approach.
+Ultimately these services offer neither the isolation of Microservices nor their independent deployment.

 ##2.2 Bounded Context and Domain-Driven Design {#section2-2}